yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Document History

+## draft-sheffer-tls-pinning-ticket-03

+- Deleted redundant length fields in the extension's formal definition.
+- Modified cryptographic operations to align with the current state of TLS 1.3.
+- Numerous textual improvements.

 ## draft-sheffer-tls-pinning-ticket-02

 - Added an Implementation Status section.
 - Added lengths into the extension structure.
 - Changed the computation of the pinning proof to be more robust.
-- Clarified requirements on the length of the pinning_secret.
+- Clarified requirements on the length of the pinning\_secret.
 - Revamped the HPKP section to be more in line with current practices, and added recent statistics on HPKP deployment.